Cylinder Requalification

 Hydrostatic Testing of Compressed Gas Cylinders

-The test system is calibrated daily prior to running production.
-Prior to being tested hydrostatically a cylinder must pass internal and external visual inspections.
-The cylinder is then tested in a water jacket in which it is pressurized to its specified test pressure, and held for 30 stable seconds, and the volumetric expansion (VE) is measured by an expansion indication device (EID) that measures the amount of liquid that has been forced through the expansion line into the EID by the volume increase of the pressurized cylinder in the sealed water jacket.
-The cylinder is then depressurized and the permanent volumetric expansion (PVE, i.e., the permanent volume increase of the cylinder due to deformation while under pressure) is measured by comparing the final volume in the EID with the volume before pressurization.
+The test system is calibrated daily before the start of production.
+The cylinder must pass internal and external visual inspections before being tested hydrostatically.
+It is then tested in a water jacket where it is pressurized to its test pressure and held for 30 stable seconds, and the volumetric expansion (VE) is measured by an expansion indication device (EID)); measured in this case means the amount of liquid see being forced through the expansion line into EID because of volume increase in the pressurized cylinder that is sealed within a water jacket.
+The cylinder is then depressurized, and permanent expansion (PVE or permanent volume increase of cylinder due to deformation under pressure) is measured by how much over-the-final volume in EID has exceeded the unpressurized volume.

 The required testing frequency is as follows:

-• TC-3ALM/DOT-3AL gas cylinders must be tested every 5 years
+• TC-3ALM/DOT-3AL gas cylinders are required to be tested to this standard every five years

-• TC-3FCM, TC-3HWM, TC-3CCM gas cylinder must be tested every 5 years and have a limited life of 15 years from the date of manufacture
+• TC-3FCM, TC-3HWM, and TC-3CCM gas cylinders must be tested every 5 years and are limited to a 15-year life from date of manufacture

 img